Heverson/gitlab-ci-to-react-build-s3/README.md

-# Gitlab-CI deploy React build AWS S3
+# Gitlab-CI to React build AWS S3
 Enviando seu build do React para um bucket do S3

 # Passo a Passo